aspose-cells/Aspose.Cells-Products/cells/en/python-net/merger/merge-xlt-to-xlsx/_index.md

 The following example demonstrates how to merge XLT to XLSX in Python.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge XLT to XLSX.
 Upload your files, call Workbook.Combine method for merging files, and then save it to XLSX file.
 If you develop code in Python, this will be simpler than it sounds.
-See {{platform} example that merges XLT to XLSX.
+See Python example that merges XLT to XLSX.

 {{% /blocks/products/pf/agp/text %}}